 “So, I don’t exactly know why the Pledge started after so long,” Gahm said.
 “We got to the PA room, and they just told us, you guys are no longer doing the ‘Good Morning Vikings,’ we are just saying the Pledge of Allegiance.
 This was sprung on us.”

-As of now, the Pledge will only be read on days where there are announcements typically Monday and Thursdays.
-That means it may not be a daily occurrence despite the legal requirement.
+As of now, the Pledge will be read on days where there are announcements, typically Monday and Thursdays.

-Sister school, Niles West has already been saying the Pledge during announcements for some time but students there say it’s mostly ignored while playing.
+Niles West has already been saying the Pledge during their announcements for some time but students there say it’s mostly ignored while playing.

 “People don’t do the Pledge,” Niles West junior Landie Colon said.
 “In fact they actually ignore it.
 The announcements will be playing and everyone is still on their phones.”

-As the school adjusts to the change, students and staff are left with questions, but for now the Pledge is back at Niles North.
+As Niles North adjusts to the change, students and staff are left with questions, but for now the Pledge is back.